hanhuang-tech/hht_deploy/README.md

 ### Deploys the [hht](https://github.com/hanhuang-tech/hht) frontend static site using TLS encryption and containerisation
 >Features
 - Spin up and down of container: Generation of Letsencrypt certificates with certbot
-- Certbot/Cron: Renewal of Letsencrypt certificates once a month
+- Cron/Certbot: Renewal of Letsencrypt certificates once a month
-- Cron: Git pull of files into local, once a day from Github
+- Cron/Git: Git pull of files into local, once a day from Github
 - Web: Container using Nginx with reverse proxy to encrypted site hanhuang.tech
+- Web: API Get from meta-data of origin and setting of html
 - Bash Shell: Scripts to automate builds and running of dependencies for deployment

 ### Steps: